 Attested: RC Argistillum

-Where: In mid-Wales, possibly somewhere that the family of Caratacus were kept as hostages after being captured by the Romans, as discussed here.
-The Roman fort at Stretford Bridge, Shropshire, SO428847, is marked on our maps as a guess for its location.
+Where: Near the Welsh border, possibly somewhere that the family of Caratacus were kept as hostages after being captured by the Romans, as discussed here.
+The large hillfort at Herefordshire Beacon, also called British Camp, at SO760400, is a plausible guess.

 Name origin: A name meaning something like ‘hostage place’ could have arisen in a Celtic language of local people or in a Germanic language of Roman troops.
 R&C drew attention to Arwystli, a mediaeval cantref (region) in mid-Wales, which probably relates to Welsh arwystl ‘pledge, mortgage’, via words for ‘hostage‘ such as Old Cornish guistel or OE gisel, from PIE *gheidh- ‘to desire’.
 The name CONGEISTLOS, found in Austria on an inscription from the AD 100s, is cited to suggest that words like *gistl existed first in Celtic, but actually the Germanic attestations are earlier and more widespread (such as the personal name Gisela/Giselle or the place Gistel in Belgium).
 The meaning of initial ar- is similarly debatable: Celtic scholars tend to focus on *are- ‘near, before, east of’ mainly because of Endlicher's Glossary; Germanic scholars prefer to see *ar- as meaning ‘high, noble’ (as in Aryan) or confused with a word for ‘eagle’ in names such as Arnold.